 At Wheels, we like to say “Business Moves Better with Wheels.”
 Clients experience this every day through the world-class consulting, programs and services we provide.
 But there’s also a lot that goes on behind the scenes to keep your business moving, especially when a weather event or other disaster occurs.

-To stay one step ahead during disastrous events like the current COVID-19 (coronavirus) pandemic, Wheels follows a disaster preparation and response protocol.
+To stay one step ahead during disastrous events like hurricanes or the current COVID-19 (coronavirus) pandemic, Wheels follows a disaster preparation and response protocol.
 This process is designed to prioritize drivers’ safety and minimize disruptions to your fleet.
 Our protocols are designed to ensure consistently reliable and seamless service delivery to our clients through disastrous events.

 Risk mitigation action plan